 Are Boundary Reports From A Surveyor Law?

 No, unless you sign the surveyor’s agreement, but will also need to be signed by both parties.
-If you use a surveyors report for a court date then that report will be favoured when the court comes to their conclusion!
+If you use a surveyors report for a court date then that report will be favoured when the court comes to its conclusion.

-If both parties hire a surveyor and they both come to a different conclusion then the court will appoint their own property surveyor to determine boundary lines!
+If both parties hire a surveyor and they both come to a different conclusion then the court will appoint their property surveyor to determine boundary lines.